Investigators narrow search for origin of Colorado wildfire - NewsBreak

 Over the weekend, authorities distributed thousands of space heaters to families who endured several days of freezing temperatures inside homes spared by the fire.

 “What a relief,” uttered Louisville resident Carl Johns as a utility worker turned on a gas valve and went inside Johns’ home of 21 years to make sure appliances were lighting up.
-He had been evacuated since Thursday when police drove through the neighborhood and urged everyone by loudspeaker to leave the area.
+He had been living with friends since Thursday, when police drove through the neighborhood and urged everyone by loudspeaker to evacuate.

 Some of his neighbors weren’t so lucky.
 Down the street stood a row of burned homes.